EventStore/documentation/docs/server/5.0/server/installation/deploy-kubernetes-gke.md

 ## Configuration steps

-Login in your Google Cloud account using the gcloud cli, this prompts you to login using any browser and copy/paste a key back in to the cli:
+Login in your Google Cloud account using the gcloud CLI:

 ```shell
 gcloud auth login --no-launch-browser